To see my definition of a “fake” feral cat vs a “real” feral cat, see Meet Oreo.

 In October 2016, I found him with a scratch on his face and the side of his face swollen up like the Elephant Man.
 I managed to lure him into a cat carrier and take him to my vet.
 I have to say, for a cat named Trouble who has EARNED that name, he was better behaved at the vet than my indoor Maine Coon, Penny!
 And when we got home, he was scared for about a hot second and then enjoyed the special sardine treat I gave him for being such a good boy.

 And he’s been thanking me ever since.
 Our relationship changed that day.
 I’m not sure if it’s just because I REALLY became endeared to him that day or what, but I cannot believe that at one point I had secretly hoped he would find somewhere else to hang out than here.
-I love him as much as all the others, and honestly, he is Mom’s favorite out there!
+I love him as much as all the others, and honestly, he is my mom’s favorite out there!

 I don’t believe he’s a candidate to be adopted out.
 He’s one of those cats who is very bonded with his land.
 He loves his life out there.
 He’s bonded to Oreo, too.
 And he’s extremely territorial.
 Still marks out there even though he’s neutered.

 To bring him inside with my males is out of the question.
 And to adopt him out and have it not work out, and have him lose his territory, is just not a chance I want to take.
 So I hope and pray he stays out of the the street and he gets to live a long, happy life on HIS terms.
 Which is how it must be with him.
 On HIS terms.